 When being exposed to heat and sun for long periods, you need to ensure you keep covered up but whatever you do, don't spend a fortune as you're likely to ruin anything you use whilst working and probably dispose of it at the airport when you come home.
 A few "cheap" tees and shorts that you won't mind losing are probably a good investment.
 Cotton at this stage is fine but technical synthetic fabrics will dry a lot quicker than cotton and will be ready for re-use the following day whereas cotton will hold moisture for a long time and probably won't dry overnight.

 For your underwear, we'd most definitely not suggest cotton.
-You will go through tons of pants and a synthetic option is far better in such situations to stay dry, light and avoid discomfort.
+You will go through tons of pants and a synthetic or wool blend option is far better in such situations to stay dry, light and avoid discomfort.
 Your pants have never been so important!

-A wide brimmed hat is a must or a Legionnaires cap with a neck cover is again, ideal to help protect the head and back of the neck.
-A lightweight looser fit base layer top designed for warm conditions and with UV protection, is another must have not least because it will protect you to a major degree from insect bites as well (not guaranteed though!).
+A wide brimmed hat is a must or a Legionnaires cap with a neck cover is again, ideal to help protect the head and back of the neck so take a look at our Headwear for something suitable.
+A lightweight looser fit Cool Wear Base Layer top designed for warm conditions and with UV protection, is another must have not least because it will protect you to a major degree from insect bites as well (not guaranteed though!).
 Wear this as an alternative to a short sleeve tee or as a true base layer with a tee thrown over the top.

 You could also benefit from a thermal base layer top and bottoms in the evenings as well at this stage, as the temperature can drop considerably and the biting blighters tend to come out in the early evening as well.